 ‘We’ did ‘The Threepenny Opera’ in April 1946 at our theater in Malmö and I definitely remember certain scenes, even though I was just 13.
 I was in my first year of German in high school and I learned some of the texts of my favorite songs by heart, strongly inspired by Arne of course, who spoke excellent German.

-The future Mrs Peachum, the extraordinary Stina Ståle and Mr Peachum, good old Robert Johnson, came to our place to listen to Arne’s 78 rpm records of the original version from 1928.
-I later saw the movie from 1931 before leaving Sweden for the U.S., with the unforgettable Lotte Lenya, who at that time had a very good voice.
+I saw the movie from 1931 before leaving Sweden for the U.S., with the unforgettable Lotte Lenya, who at that time had a very good voice, not strong but very dramatic.
 She was ‘Die Seeräuberjenny’ (Pirate Jenny) and she sings my very favorite song with her very natural and seemingly unschooled voice.

-I even managed to find that very recording in a CD much much later in France.
+I even managed to find that very recording in a CD many decade later in France.